s-shailja/ucsb_ctc/README.md

 `./Fluo-MDA231.sh indir outdirseg outdirtrack datatype`

 runs the segmentation and tracking pipeline on all tif stacks in `indir` and saves the label masks in `outdirseg` and `outdirtrack` respectively.
-The dataset can be passed through datatype argument
+The dataset can be passed through datatype argument.

 ## Example usage